machlibs/imgui/README.md

 }
 ```

+## Discription of files

+imgui_c_keys.h - c header file with Imgui keys enum is used to map mach keys to imgui keys.
+main.zig - main file that provides backend and imgui bindings (copied from zgui)
+zgui_mach.zig - mach backend implementation for zgui
+zgui.cpp and zgui.zig - imgui cpp bindings to zig functions (copied from zgui)

 ## Join the community

 Join the Mach community [on Discord](https://discord.gg/XNG3NZgCqp) or [Matrix](https://matrix.to/#/#hexops:matrix.org) to discuss this project, ask questions, get help, etc.